meteor/tutorials/content/shared/step11.md

 # Testing

-Now we've created a few features for our application, let's add a test to ensure that we don't regress and that it works the way we expect.
+Now that we've created a few features for our application, let's add a test to ensure that we don't regress and that it works the way we expect.

 We'll write a test that exercises one of our Methods (which form the "write" part of our app's API), and verifies it works correctly.